 The Competitive Selection Committee will evaluate, score and rank proposals, and submit the results of the evaluation to the County Mayor or designee with its recommendation.
 The County Mayor or designee will determine with which Proposer(s) the County shall negotiate, if any, taking into consideration the Local Preference Section above.
 The County Mayor or designee, at their sole discretion, may direct negotiations with the highest ranked Proposer, negotiations with multiple Proposers, and/or may request better offers.
-In any event the County engages in negotiations with a single or multiple Proposers and/or requests better offers, the discussions may include price and conditions attendant to price.
+In any event, the County engages in negotiations with a single or multiple Proposers and/or requests better offers, the discussions may include development costs and the County's financial participation terms.

-Notwithstanding the foregoing, if the County and said Proposer(s) cannot reach agreement on a contract, the County reserves the right to terminate negotiations and may, at the County Mayor's or designee's discretion, begin negotiations with the next highest ranked Proposer(s).
+Notwithstanding the foregoing, if the County and said Proposer(s) cannot reach agreement on a contract, the County reserves the right to terminate negotiations at any time and may, at the County Mayor's or designee's discretion, begin negotiations with the next highest ranked Proposer(s).
 This process may continue until a contract acceptable to the County has been executed or all proposals are rejected.
 No Proposer shall have any rights against the County arising from such negotiations or termination thereof.